iamwillsoto/iamwillsoto/README.md

 AWS Cloud Engineer designing and operating enterprise AWS environments with a focus on network segmentation, Terraform-governed change, and production-grade security controls.
-I build audit-ready, drift-controlled platforms engineered for reliability at scale.
+I build and run audit-ready, drift-controlled platforms engineered for reliability at scale.

 ---